Hendrix-CS/csci285/index.md

 There will be three exams administered throughout the semester in order to evaluate your competency with the course material.
 They will consist of **individually** working through problems directly related to the labs and lectures.
 There will be no "pop" quizzes.
 You will know when each exam is scheduled to occur.

-These exams will be allotted three full class periods to complete.
+These exams will be allotted three full class periods.
 We will also reserve the class period before the exam for "Module Review".
 This is meant to be exam prep, Q/A, and cover any lingering subject matter in the module.

 <br>